pabsan-0/docker-rosdep/README.md

 rosdep install --from-paths /catkin_ws/src/ -y
 ```

-Custom rules for `rosdep` are not limited to installing through the `apt` package manager and can even carry bash instructions to perform builds and installations manually.
+Custom rules for `rosdep` are not limited to installing through the `apt` package manager and can even carry bash instructions to perform builds and installations manually (not so easy in `ros:noetic`).
 Continue reading for practical shorts on installing dependencies in different contexts.